Bots and Automated Attacks

 Figure 4.
 Automation rates for Web and Mobile APIs, split out by flow, January - June 2023.

 Figure 4 is ordered in decreasing order of average unwanted automation % across both Web and Mobile.
-The Quotes (mainly insurance industry) and Search flows that are most targeted by Web scrapers have the highest levels of unwanted automation with almost a quarter of all Web traffic to these flows being from automated scrapers.
+The Search flows (that are most targeted by Web scrapers) have the highest levels of unwanted automation with 22.1% of all Web traffic to these flows being from automated scrapers.
 Scrapers tend to be significantly more active on Web than on Mobile APIs.
-Shop flows (which include add to cart, checkout, shipping etc.) experienced the third highest percentage of unwanted automation during the period.
-21.0% of Web and 18.7% of Mobile API Shop transactions were unwanted automation.
+Shop flows (which include add to cart, checkout, shipping etc.) experienced the second highest percentage of unwanted automation during the period.
+19.0% of Web and 7.5% of Mobile API Shop transactions were unwanted automation.
 This shows evidence of the prevalence of reseller bots against Shop flows.
 F5 Labs recently wrote an article series on these kinds of bots, including two case studies showcasing this activity.
 The article series can be found on the Reseller Bots Article page.
+Quote flows are the third most targeted, with most automation against this flow being against Insurance quote flows.

 Giftcard flows are fourth.
 These include all flows related to giftcards like buy, load credit, check balance, add to account, pay with giftcard, etc. Giftcards are as good as money and are vulnerable to a number of automated attacks, including but not limited to: